andresguaman0621/minicore_guiado/README.md

 6. Run database migrations: ```sh python manage.py migrate ```
 7. Start the development server: ```sh python manage.py runserver ```

-##Usage
+Usage
 Once the server is running, navigate to http://127.0.0.1:8000 in your web browser.
 You can create an account or log in to access your task management dashboard.
-##Example Usage
+Example Usage
 Creating a Task: Click on "Add Task" and fill in the details.
 Updating a Task: Click on the task you wish to update, make changes, and save.
 Deleting a Task: Click on the delete icon next to the task.
-##Features
+Features
-Create, update, and delete tasksm users, projects Fitering tasks by date
+Create, update, and delete tasks, users, projects Categorization of tasks (e.g., work, personal) Filtering tasks by date

-Deadline setting when creating tasks
-##Contributing
+Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 Follow these guidelines for contributions:
 Ensure your code follows our coding standards.
 Write tests for new features.
 Update documentation as needed.
-##License
+License
 This project is licensed under the MIT License - see the LICENSE file for details.
 Feel free to reach out if you have any questions or need further assistance!